AqwamCreates/DataPredict/docs/API/Models/IsotonicRegression.md

 #### Parameters:

-* featureMatrix: matrix containing data.
+* featureMatrix: Matrix containing data.
 It must only have one column.

 #### Returns: